 Contrary to the understanding of many taxpayers, the new personal property tax exemptions do not provide for the complete exemption of business personal property.
 For 2018, all owners of personal property in Michigan must continue to file the appropriate forms with the Assessor where their property is located on December 31, 2017.

 Those businesses with less than $80,000 True Cash Value of personal property owned, leased or used by them (or any related entity) within a tax-collecting municipality could qualify for an exemption if they timely filed Treasury Form 5076 "Affidavit of Owner of Eligible Personal Property Claiming Exemption".
-Exemption affidavits must be fully completed and in the Assessor's hands by February 10, 2018.
-There are no extensions to the deadline this year.
+Exemption affidavits must be fully completed and filed with the local unit where the personal property is located no later than February 20, 2018 (postmark is acceptable).

 Those businesses who have owned, leased, or borrowed personal property with a True Cash Value of $80,000 or more or those who did not timely file their exemption affidavit must complete the "2018 Personal Property Statement" and file by February 20, 2018.
 Assessments will be estimated by the Assessor if a Personal Property Statement is not filed or is filed late.